SaschaDoe/HowToSoftwareDevelopment/ConsiderWhileCodingAndReviewing.md

 <details>
   <summary>Order of class members</summary>

-  The order of the class members should be equal (fields, properties, constructor, public, private etc) Reshaper can this outomatically.
+  The order of the class members should be equal in all files.
+The order of fields, properties, constructor, public, private etc...
+Reshaper can refactor your code  automatically.

 </details>